View pricing for instance types on CoreWeave’s pricing page.

 Node Pools are available in all General Access Regions.Node cordoning

-In CKS, Nodes are sometimes cordoned in order to ensure that workloads are only scheduled to healthy Nodes.
-In most cases, cordoning is eventually removed, making the Node schedulable again.
-This kind of Node cordoning is managed entirely by CoreWeave, though you may also manually cordon Nodes for your own reasons.You may add your own Node conditions to the Nodes, but do not leverage CoreWeave Node
+CKS sometimes cordons Nodes to ensure that workloads are only scheduled to healthy Nodes.
+In most cases, CKS eventually removes the cordon, which makes the Node schedulable again.
+CoreWeave manages this kind of Node cordoning entirely, though you can also manually cordon Nodes for your own reasons.You can add your own Node conditions to the Nodes, but don’t use CoreWeave Node

 conditions for automation.
-CoreWeave Node conditions are intended for internal use only and are not intended for clients to use for their own custom management automation.
-Nodes may be cordoned by CoreWeave for maintenance purposes, or to resolve temporary issues.- Maintenance: If a Node requires maintenance, updates, or hardware fixes, CKS cordons it to ensure no new workloads are placed on it during that time.
-This allows the Node Life Cycle controller to make necessary changes without disrupting running tasks.
+CoreWeave Node conditions are intended for internal use only, not for clients to use for their own custom management automation.
+CoreWeave can cordon Nodes for maintenance purposes or to resolve temporary issues.- Maintenance: If a Node requires maintenance, updates, or hardware fixes, CKS cordons it to ensure no new workloads are placed on it during that time.
+This lets the Node Life Cycle controller make necessary changes without disrupting running tasks.

-- Node draining for removal: If a Node needs to be removed from the cluster, the Node will be cordoned prior to draining it.
-Workloads are automatically rescheduled onto healthy Nodes, and no new workloads will be scheduled to the cordoned Node.
+- Node draining for removal: If a Node must be removed from the cluster, CKS cordons the Node before draining it.
+CKS automatically reschedules workloads onto healthy Nodes, and no new workloads are scheduled to the cordoned Node.

 - InfiniBand or Ethernet link flaps: Link flaps are intermittent, unpredictable up-down transitions in a network connection, which can result in networking or communication failures.
 If an InfiniBand or Ethernet link is flapping, a Node can experience inconsistent or unreliable connectivity.
-In this case, the Node is cordoned to ensure no workloads are scheduled to a Node with an unreliable network connection.
+In this case, CKS cordons the Node to ensure no workloads are scheduled to a Node with an unreliable network connection.

-- Temporary health check failures: Kubernetes uses various health checks to assess the state of a user’s system.
-A temporary check fail might indicate transient issues that could degrade Node performance.
-The Node is cordoned until the issue is resolved.
+- Temporary health check failures: Kubernetes uses health checks to assess the state of a user’s system.
+A temporary check failure might indicate transient issues that could degrade Node performance.
+CKS cordons the Node until the issue is resolved.

 Scaling strategies

 The CKS cluster autoscaler has two possible scale-down strategies.
-Setspec.lifecycle.scaleDownStrategy to the preferred scaling strategy:
+Setspec.lifecycle.scaleDownStrategy to one of the following values:

 | Strategy | Description |